zoe-pith/pith-site/contact.md

 ## Bio

 Jonah Reider is a cook, event curator, and entrepreneur based in New York.
 He started Pith while in his dorm at Columbia University.
 Beyond Pith events and supper club, Jonah is developing various video content, a line of cannabis-infused cooking products, and is currently in residence as the curator and performance artist at [Front Art Space](http://www.frontartspace.com/).
+Most recently, Jonah was featured in The New York Times 30 Under 30, a series of profiles of young people who are experimenting in new forms of work, play, community and creation.

 ## Instagram
 [@pithnyc](http://www.instagram.com/pithnyc)